Travel Insurance Tips To Consider Before, During And After Your Holiday

 If you’re a fan of canoeing and scuba diving, keep in mind that certain activities or sports may not be covered by your policy, or may require additional coverage such as winter sports cover.

 Do you have pre-existing medical conditions?

 We understand this can be a sensitive topic, but when it comes to pre-existing medical conditions, it is wise to be honest and fully disclose any condition.
-You generally must disclose any diagnosed medical condition which you have suffered from or received treatment for in the last five years.
+You generally must disclose any diagnosed medical condition for which you have suffered or received treatment in the last five years.